ideaRunner/OSVR-Start/README.md

 	* Open OSVR Runtime installer.
 Exmaple:OSVR-Runtime-vxx.msi
 	* Recommend you to install by default.
 2. **Install OSVR HDK Windows Driver Pack**
-	* Before you install the Combined-Driver, make sure all your OSVR devices unconnect your PC.
+	* Before you install the Combined-Driver, make sure all your OSVR devices are not connected to your PC.
 	* Open driver installer.
 	* It will not cost much time.
 3. **SteamVR-OSVR**